-DAVID HEESCH, CAPTIVE INSURANCE EXAMINER
+DAVID HEESCH, INSURANCE ANALYST

-David comes to the captive regulatory team this year, bringing 14 years of banking, finance, and licensed insurance agent experience.
+David joined Montana's regulatory team last year, bringing 14 years of banking, finance, and licensed insurance agent experience.
 His familiarity with commercial finance, lending, financial institution management and strategic planning all contribute a breadth of knowledge to his role as an examiner and analyst.
 David's role with the team consists of conducting financial examination and analysis of traditional insurers, captive-RRGs, and multiple employer welfare arrangements (MEWAs), as well as reviewing third-party administrator licensing applicants, expansion applicants, surplus lines applicants, and motor clubs.